Summary

 ELG 6375 Advanced Topics in Vlsi (3 units)

-Recent and advanced topics in Very Large Scale Integration (VLSI).
-The subject material will vary from year to year according to research interests in the department.
-Students may be expected to contribute to lectures or seminars on selected topics.
+Recent and advanced topics in the design of very large scale integrated circuits, with emphasis on mixed analog/digital circuits for telecommunications applications.
+Topic varies from year to year according to departmental research interests.
+Students may be expected to contribute lectures or seminars on selected topics.
 This course is equivalent to ELEC 5705 at Carleton University.

 Course Component: Lecture